nushell/nushell.github.io/book/dataframes.md

 For this little benchmark exercise we will be comparing native Nushell commands, dataframe Nushell commands and [Python Pandas](https://pandas.pydata.org/) commands.
-For the time being don't pay too much attention to the `dataframe` commands.
+For the time being don't pay too much attention to the [`Dataframe` commands](/commands/categories/dataframe.md).
 They will be explained in later sections of this page.

 > System Details: The benchmarks presented in this section were run using a